namanmiglani/FlashcardProject/README.md

 - Flashcard: what course is this for, has been answered correctly
 - Flashcard: what course is this for, has been deleted from the set
 - Saved

+Phase 4: Task 3
+If I were to refactor my project I would like to implement the composite pattern on my project.
+I would like to do this as it would allow users to have flashcard sets with flashcards, and they could also have the option to put a flashcard set that is a subtype of their current set directly in the set with its own questions.
+For example if someone has a Math set, they could have subsets for each lecture in the math set along with some general questions in the main set.
+Using the design pattern to implement these desired changes would still allow the user to preform the user stories I wanted to this application to have after some refactoring was done.